 The image below shows you how to format your values:

 After making your selections, click Submit and OK in the pop-up modal.
-Another pop-up modal displays your Request Number.
-This value is an internal ticket number so Unqork can track the request.
+Another pop-up Modal displays your Request Number.
+Unqork uses this number to track the request internally.

 Viewing Your Config Search Report

-After submitting a request, you'll receive an email with an attached spreadsheet called Config Search {your-environment} {timestamp in UTC}.xlsx.
+After submitting a request, you receive an email with an attached spreadsheet called Config Search {your-environment} {timestamp in UTC}.xlsx.
 This spreadsheet is your search report.

 To view your report: